matejgordon/matejgordon.github.io/README.md

-# Small preview of free whiteboard webapp
+# Small preview of free whiteboard webapp made with JavaScript